PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ## Escalation Policies

-In PagerDuty, [escalation policies] are how *schedules* get attached to *services*.
+In PagerDuty, [escalation policies](https://support.pagerduty.com/docs/escalation-policies) are how *schedules* get attached to *services*.
 You can build escalation policies with users or with schedules, but we recommend using schedules to keep updates more streamlined.
 New users are added to schedules and not to individual escalation policies.

 Each service in PagerDuty will have a one (and only one!) escalation policy attached to it, and multiple services can make use of the same escalation policy.
 So a team's escalation policy can be applied to all of the services a team owns.

 Each escalation policy can be made up of different rules for who to contact when an incident is initiated.
-Each rule will specify how long PagerDuty should wait for an [acknowledgement] before checking the next rule for another round of notifications.
+Each rule will specify how long PagerDuty should wait for an [acknowledgement](https://support.pagerduty.com/docs/incidents#acknowledge-an-incident) before checking the next rule for another round of notifications.

 The ACME Help Desk has an escalation policy that will make use of both of the Help Desk on call schedules.
 The first round of notifications will go to whichever Help Desk engineer is on call.
 Because the schedules have different hours, PagerDuty will only notify one engineer.
 If the Help Desk doesn't respond, Fred will be paged!

-Escalation policies are configured in Terraform using the `pagerduty_escalation_policy` [resource].
+Escalation policies are configured in Terraform using the `pagerduty_escalation_policy` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/escalation_policy).

 ```
 resource "pagerduty_escalation_policy" "helpdesk" {